everydaycookingtips.com

 Preparation Steps

-• Add the chicken breasts to the pot.
-Pour in the chicken broth, add the barley, thyme, salt, and pepper.
+• Add chicken breasts, barley, chicken broth, thyme, bay leaf, salt, and pepper.
 Bring to a boil.

-• Reduce the heat to low, cover, and simmer for 45-60 minutes, or until the barley is tender and the chicken is cooked through.
+• Reduce heat to low, cover, and simmer for 45–50 minutes, or until chicken is cooked through and barley is tender.

-• Remove the chicken from the pot and shred it with two forks.
-Return the shredded chicken to the soup.
+• Remove chicken from the pot and shred it using two forks.
+Return shredded chicken to the soup.

 Notes